Dure History, Family Crest & Coats of Arms

 The surname Dure was first found in Brittany, originally Armorica in ancient times, where the family has been a prominent family for centuries, and held a family seat with lands and manor.
 The family were well established in the region of Dol and several members of the family distinguished themselves through their contributions toward the community in which they lived and were rewarded with lands, titles and letters patent confirming their nobility.
 They were anciently the Lords and Counts of Auvergne and Brettagne.

-Important Dates for the Dure family
+Early History of the Dure family

 This web page shows only a small excerpt of our Dure research.
 Another 88 words (6 lines of text) covering the years 1488, 1648, and 1677 are included under the topic Early Dure History in all our PDF Extended History products and printed products wherever possible.